nithyaa05/project1-s24-nithyaa/README.md

         .then(data => setData(data))
       },[])
 ```
+*Another important note:* When calling the API, there might me some periods of time when it is down, meaning you might get a 'Fetch Error' even when your fetched URL is correct.
+Please wait 15-30 seconds before attempting to fetch again.
+This is due to our hosting server being on a free tier 😔.
+If you still receive an error after waiting, please look at your code to see if there are any errors in the URL you are fetching!

 ### More filtering

-Make it so that when you click on a station in the navbar, it will become highlighted, and the trains displayed are filtered to display only those currently approaching that station, so for Doraville, we only want trains with `TBD`.
+Make it so that when you click on a station in the navbar, it will become highlighted, and the trains displayed are filtered to display only those currently approaching that station, so for Doraville, we only want trains with `{"STATION": "DORAVILLE"}`.

 When a button is clicked it will filter the trains by the filter titled on the button.
 When a button is 'on', and clicked again, the filter will go away.
 More than one button can be used to filter the data at a time, so make it identifiable that a button is currently "on" (you could do this by making the button color faded if it is on).